makingthings185/magnusclient/README.md

 ### Currently in Beta & Not Released Yet

+## Prerequisite:
+- :coffee: Java 8 or Above

 ## What's Left to be Added/Fixed:
 - [ ] Versions
 - [ ] FPS Boost Programe